mviereck/x11docker/README.md

 - kaptain:  x11docker-gui

-#Explanations
+#X servers to choose from
-x11docker creates a new X server on a new X socket on a new display.
-Instead of using display :0 (standard), docker images will run on display :1 or display :2 ... (with exception from option --hostdisplay)
+x11docker creates a new X server on a new X socket.
+Instead of using display :0 from host, docker images will run on display :1 or display :2 ... (with exception from option --hostdisplay)
+ - xpra: A comfortable way to run single docker GUI applications visible on your host display is to use xpra.
+Needs package xpra to be installed.
+ - Xephyr: A comfortable way to run desktop environments from within docker images is to use Xephyr.
+Needs package xephyr to be installed.
+Also, you can choose option --xephyr together with option --wm and run single applications with a host window manager in Xephyr

-To switch to between displays, press [STRG][ALT][F7] ...
+ - Core X11 server: To switch to between displays, press [STRG][ALT][F7] ...
 [STRG][ALT][F12].
 Essentially it is the same as switching between virtual consoles (tty1 to tty6) with [STRG][ALT][F1]...[F6].

-A more comfortable way is to use Xpra and Xephyr.
-With Xpra and Xephyr dockered GUI applications will show up on your main display, and you don't need to switch between different tty's.

-Example: This will run an xfce desktop environment in docker, showing it in a Xephyr window on your main display:
- - x11docker --xephyr --desktop x11docker/xfce
+To be able to use this option, you have to execute "dpkg-reconfigure x11-common" first and choose option "anybody".
+ - Sharing host display: This option is least secure and has least overhead.
+Instead of running a second X server, your host X server on display :0 is shared.

 #Security
  - Using a separate X server aka a new display for docker GUI applications avoids issues concerning security leaks inside a running X server.
 Most solutions in the web to run dockered GUI applications share the problem of breaking container isolation and allowing access to X resources like keylogging with 'xinput test'.